In action, adventure or drama shows, the protagonists need a Call to Adventure

 - Filmations Ghostbusters, the original Live-Action TV version : "Good afternoon, Ghost Busters.
 This is Mr. Zero..."

 - Every couple generations, The Legend of Zelda's Ganondorf tries to take over Hyrule.
 Coincidentally, every time he tries, there's a green-shirted elf around who is the only one able to stop him.
 Specifically, he's sometimes the Hero of Time, but more recently he's going as The Wind Waker, or, "The Hero Formerly Known as the Hero of Time."
+There's only one exception to this rule.

 - "Reimu, you must investigate the scarlet mist!"
 "Reimu, you must investigate why Spring Is Late!"
 "Reimu, you must investigate the false moon!"...and so on.
 Justified, since if it's not for Yukari's (or Marisa's) once-per-episode urging, Reimu will never do her job.
 It's All There in the Manual, though.